pelya/dpmaster-udp-hole-punching/readme.txt

 for running programs as another user, called "runas".

-Finally, you will probably be glad to know that dpmaster can't leak memory: in fact, no resources are allocated after the initialization.
+Finally, you will probably be glad to know that dpmaster can't leak memory: in fact, no resources are allocated after the initialization phase.

 * ADDRESS MAPPING: